 By 2020, the majority of all Internet search requests will be done by voice.
 Right now, 1 out of every 4 homes in America and 1 out of 6 in the UK has a smart speaker with a voice assistant like an Amazon Echo or a Google Home.
 And don’t even get me started on Bixby by Samsung.
 Is it too soon to name this generation, Generation Voice?

-Voice Enables Younger Users Access To The Internet
+Voice Assistants Give Younger Users Access To The Internet

 Welcome To Generation Voice

 I heard a story yesterday about a friend who took his kindergarten-aged kids on vacation.
 They went to a remote house in the mountains.
 The first thing the kids did was ask Alexa to turn on the lights.
 Not only was there was no Alexa at their mountain house, but no Internet.
 What a conundrum.
 Does that mean there will be no light?
 This really is “generation voice.”